olgazasenko/ColourfulSimplicialDepthInThePlane/README.md

 # ColourfulSimplicialDepthInThePlane

-This algorithm was developed for the paper "Computing Colourful Simplicial Depth in the Plane" by O. Zasenko and T. Stephen.
+This project is an implementation of the algorithm developed as part of the paper "Computing Colourful Simplicial Depth in the Plane" by O. Zasenko and T. Stephen.
 It extends the notion of simplicial depth, first introduced by Liu, to a colourful case.
 More specifically, each data point in a set is assigned its own colour.
 We form colourful triangles from these points (all three vertices have different colours), and count